-Charcoal roasting creates what Terence calls the “gor zar bi”, which is dialect for ‘古早味’ in Chinese and ‘traditional flavour’ in English, which is characterised by the meat’s crispy skin, tender and juicy meat, and the familiar ‘wok-hei’ flavour that locals love.
+Charcoal roasting creates what Terence calls the “gor zar bi”, or dialect for ‘古早味’ in Chinese.
+Translated, it means ‘traditional flavour’ in English.
+This flavour is characterised by the crispy skin, tender and juicy meat, and the familiar wok-hei flavour that locals love.

-With this passion and conviction, Guan Chee became quite the household name in the Hougang region, receiving up to a whopping 1,000 orders of ducks and suckling pigs during the Lunar New Year season every year.
+With this passion and conviction, Guan Chee became quite the household name in the Hougang region.
+The store receives up to a whopping 1,000 orders of ducks and suckling pigs during the Lunar New Year season every year.
 Despite their relative success and easy access to alternative roasting methods now, Terence and Conica still insist on charcoal-roasting each and every duck that they sell.

 “Even though gas and electric-powered roasters are cheaper and faster, we believe that charcoal roasting brings out the true flavour of the duck.
 That’s how we’ve been doing it for almost 40 years, and we don’t believe in compromising on the quality.”